Cancer statistics in the UK

 For over a decade, published figures on the number of people waiting for a diagnosis or treatment for cancer have shown the huge challenge facing NHS cancer services, with tens of thousands of people waiting for too long for diagnosis or vital treatment.
 This has been an ongoing issue, but has worsened further in recent years, partly as a result of ongoing staff shortages and the COVID-19 pandemic, across the UK.

-Further cancer waiting times data and information is available across the UK from NHS England, Public Health Scotland, GOV.WALES and the Department of Health in Northern Ireland.
+Further cancer waiting times data and information is available across the UK from NHS England, Public Health Scotland, Welsh Government and the Department of Health in Northern Ireland.
+Our analyses of the national publications on cancer waiting times are regularly updated and included in Macmillan’s press releases and statements.

 Survival